Product Liability

 What is Product Liability Insurance?

-Product liability insurance is designed for businesses who are involved in the production, supply of sale of products to members of the public.
+Product Liability insurance is designed for businesses who are involved in the production, supply and sale of products to members of the public.
 It helps protect against claims of personal injury or property damage that a third party suffers (or claims to have suffered) as a result of your business’s product.

-In real terms, this means that if someone suffers an injury, or their property is damaged due to a fault in a product you have sold them, they may take legal action against you or your business to recover their loss.
-Product liability insurance is designed to help protect your business, and depending on the policy you take out, may cover incidents that occur at your business premises, as well as incidents at other locations.
+In real terms, this means that if someone suffers an injury, or their property is damaged due to an actual or perceived fault in a product you have sold them, they may take legal action against you or your business to recover their loss.
+Product Liability insurance is designed to help protect your business, and depending on the policy you take out, may cover incidents that occur at your business premises, as well as incidents at other locations.

-Product liability insurance only covers claims made by external parties, not those made by your own employees.
+Product Liability insurance only covers claims made by external parties, not those made by your own employees.
 If you sell or supply products to customers, it is important to protect your business against claims that could arise from these products.
-That’s why Product liability insurance is often included as part of the Public Liability policies we arrange.
+That’s why Product Liability insurance is typically included as part of the Public Liability policies we arrange.

 Why Aon?